Skip to content

 }

-Note: Replace <identity-pool-name> with your Amazon Cognito identity pool name and <opensearch-domain-name> with your OpenSearch domain name.
+Note: Replace account-id with your AWS account's ID and identity-pool-name with your Cognito identity pool name.
+Also, replace region with your AWS Region and opensearch-domain-name with your OpenSearch domain name.

 For more information, see Configuring a domain to use Amazon Cognito authentication.

-After you apply the policy, test it.
-Send a signed request to your domain.
-You can now perform only GET operations on the domain.
+After you apply the policy, test it, and then send a signed request to your domain to confirm that you can perform only the GET operation on the domain.

-2. Choose your user pool to open its configuration.
-Then, choose Create user.
+2. Select your user pool, and then, choose Create user.

-4. Create an AWS Identity and Access management (IAM) role for the limited-user (for example, LimitedUserRole).
-As a primary user, use this role to assign limited access to certain users.
-For more information on setting up an IAM role, see Creating a role to delegate permissions to an AWS service.
+4. Create an AWS Identity and Access management (IAM) role for the limited-user, for example LimitedUserRole.
+As a primary user, use the IAM role to assign limited access to specific users.

-5. Assign this trusted policy to the LimitedUserRole:
+5. Attach the following trust policy to LimitedUserRole:

 "Statement": [